HalfHashd/Native-State-UI-Next-UI-or-NxUI-/README.md

 educational, or non-commercial purposes, subject to the following conditions:

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
+Certain aspects of this software and/or its underlying methods are patent pending.

 **Commercial Use Restriction:**
 The "Commons Clause" License Condition v1.0 is hereby added to the MIT License: